ros2/rviz/rviz_visual_tests/docs/documentation.md

 to remove them.

-- We provide a test environment, in the form of a TestFixture which offers all the relevant functionality for the tests (see relative paragraph below).
+- We provide a test environment, in the form of a TestFixture which offers all the relevant functionality for the tests (see paragraph below).

 ## Writing tests

-An example of how tests are written and how they work is provided by the `example_test.cpp` file in rviz_visual_tests/tests.
-In the following the most important points relative to the tests are
+### How to write a test

-summarized:
+An example of how tests are written and how they work is provided by the `example_test.cpp` file in rviz_visual_tests/tests or in the [quick start guide](README.md).
+In the following the most important points with respect to the tests are summarized:

 * As said, the `VisualTestFixture` offers convenience methods to:
     * add a new display: `addDisplay<display type>()`, which creates an instance of the desired